Lyalpha/pympc/README.md

 pympc.minor_planet_check(ra=230.028, dec=-11.774, epoch=58484., search_radius=30, xephem_filepath='/path/to/mpcorb_xphem.csv')
 ```

+The search will by default search both major and minor bodies.
+These can be toggled via the boolean arguments
+`include_minor_bodies` and `include_major_bodies` arguments.

 ### Defining an observer

 By default, if the `observatory` argument is not passed, the program will return geocentric coordinates.
 However, for